40843245/Flutter/How to/How to load image in App?.md

 ## For local device
 To load a local device that develops app, follow these steps.

+1. Put your image under `assets` folder.

-1. Specify your image in assets field in `pubspec.yaml`.
+2. Specify your image in assets field in `pubspec.yaml`.

-2. Load image with `Image.assets` static method.
+3. Load image with `Image.assets` static method.

 ### example